-Shamel Pitts is a performance artist, dancer, spoken word artist, and a teacher.
+Shamel Pitts is a performance Shamel is a performance artist, choreographer, conceptual artist, dancer, spoken word artist, and teacher.

 Whether onstage or on the streets of Tel Aviv, Shamel Pitts commands attention.
 When performing with the Batsheva Dance Company, Israel’s premier contemporary dance troupe, he projects magnetic focus and pounces with ferocious abandon.